 Cucumber tomato salad

-Cucumber tomato salad is similar to Greek salad, minus the Feta and bell pepper, but with some fresh herbs.
+Cucumber tomato salad is similar to Greek salad, minus the Feta and bell pepper, but with fresh herbs.

 Check out our cucumber tomato salad recipe.